 The Bank's banking book interest rate risk arises primarily from issued covered bonds, mortgages and derivatives hedging both of these items.
 Also the liquidity buffer bonds and short-term funding have an impact on the interest rate risk.
 The goal is to hedge the balance sheet in a way that interest rate risk changes do not have essential impact on the Banks profitability.
-During 2021 the Bank had only EUR denominated business activities.
-As part of the limit monitoring the banking book interest rate position is stress tested by a 1 percentage point parallel increase and decrease of yield curves as well as a 1 percentage point increase and decrease of volatilities.
+During 2022 the Bank had only EUR denominated business activities.
+As part of the limit monitoring the banking book interest rate position is stress tested by a 1 percentage point parallel increase and decrease of yield curves as well as with regulatory scenarios.